Compliance Information

 Charter Renewal Petition

-California School Dashboard is an online tool that shows how local educational agencies and schools are performing on the state and local indicators included in California's school accountability system.
+California School Dashboard is an online tool that shows how Local Educational Agencies (LEA) and schools are performing on the state and local indicators included in California's school accountability system.
 The Dashboard is a key part of major shifts in California K-12 schools, changes that have raised the bar for student learning, transformed testing, and placed the focus on equity for all students.
 The Dashboard provides information that schools can use to improve.
+The governing board for OCS adopted our Local Indicators for 2021-22 on June 28, 2022.

 Local Control Accountability Plan (LCAP) is completed annually and approved by our Board of Directors.
 The LCAP is focused on eight priority areas:

-1. Student Achievement - improving student achievement and outcomes.
+- Student Achievement - improving student achievement and outcomes.

-2. Student Engagement - improving student engagement, including attendance.
+- Student Engagement - improving student engagement, including attendance.

-3. Other Student Outcomes - measuring other student outcomes, including physical education and the arts.
+- Other Student Outcomes - measuring other student outcomes, including physical education and the arts.

-4. Parental Involvement - involving parents and guardians so the community is engaged in decision-making.
+- Parental Involvement - involving parents and guardians so the community is engaged in decision-making.

-5. School Climate - highlighting school climate and "connectedness".
+- School Climate - highlighting school climate and "connectedness".

-6. Basic Services - providing all students with high-quality teachers, instructional materials, and safe learning environments.
+- Basic Services - providing all students with high-quality teachers, instructional materials, and safe learning environments.

-7. Common Core - support the implementation of new, rigorous academic standards in California schools.
+- Common Core - support the implementation of new, rigorous academic standards in California schools.

-8. Course Access - ensuring every student has access to courses that prepare them for college and career.
+- Course Access - ensuring every student has access to courses that prepare them for college and career.

 Elementary and Secondary School Emergency Relief III (ESSER III) Plan

 In response to the 2019 Novel Coronavirus (COVID-19), the U.S. Congress passed the American Rescue Plan (ARP) Act, which was signed into law on March 11, 2021, which included the Elementary and Secondary School Emergency Relief III (ESSER III).
 This federal stimulus funding is the third act of federal relief in response to COVID-19, following the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law on March 27, 2020, and the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act) signed into law on December 27, 2020.
 The ARP Act requires LEAs that receive ESSER III funds to complete a Safe Return to In-person Instruction and Continuity of Services plan (see above).
 The US Department of Education has issued requirements for this plan and has also required LEAs to complete an Expenditure Plan for the use of ESSER III funds.
-See below for our ESSER III plan.

 Expanded Learning Opportunities (ELO) Grant Expenditure Plan

 OCS's Board of Directors approved the expenditure plan for the ELO Grant on May 26, 2021.
 This funding came to OCS as part of the AB 86 money to help the school reopen from the COVID-19 school closure.
-You can read the details of how OCS plans to spend the money in the plan below.

 Expanded Learning Opportunities Program (ELO-P) Plan

 The Expanded Learning Opportunities Program (ELO-P) provides funding for afterschool and summer school enrichment programs for transitional kindergarten through sixth grade.
-This plan was adopted by the OCS Board of Directors on June 28, 2022.
-You can read the details of our initial program below.

 Resolution of OCS's Commitment to Anti-Racism

-Please see the attached OCS Board of Directors resolution and commitment to anti-racism that was signed on June 24, 2020.
+OCS Board of Directors resolution and commitment to anti-racism that was signed on June 24, 2020.

-Uniformed Complaint Policy and Procedures (UCP)
+Uniform Complaint Policy and Procedures (UCP)

 Harassment, Discrimination, Intimidation, and Bullying Policy

 Discrimination, sexual harassment, harassment, intimidation, and bullying are all disruptive behaviors, that interfere with a student’s ability to learn, negatively affect student engagement, diminish school safety, and contribute to a hostile school environment.
 As such, Our Community School prohibits any acts of discrimination, sexual harassment, harassment, intimidation, and bullying altogether.
 This policy is inclusive of instances that occur on any area of the school campus, at school-sponsored events and activities, regardless of location, through school-owned technology, and through other electronic means.
-For details, please see our Harassment, Discrimination, Intimidation, and Bullying Policy below.

 Suicide Prevention Policy (TK-8th Grade)

 Our Community School recognizes that suicide is a major cause of death among youth and should be taken seriously.
 To attempt to reduce suicidal behavior and its impact on students and families, the Board of Directors has developed prevention strategies and intervention procedures in compliance with Education Code section 215, AB2246, and AB1767.
-Please see below for a copy of the TK-8th Grade Suicide Prevention Policy.

 Education Protection Account (EPA)

-With the November 2012 passage of Proposition 30, which temporarily increases the personal income tax rates for upperā€income taxpayers and the sales tax rate for all taxpayers, the state established the Education Protection Account (EPA).
+With the November 2012 passage of Proposition 30, which temporarily increases the personal income tax rates for upperāincome taxpayers and the sales tax rate for all taxpayers, the state established the Education Protection Account (EPA).
 Revenue generated from the increased taxes are deposited into the EPA and distributed to districts and charter schools on a quarterly basis.
 While funds from the EPA are part of a district’s or charter school’s general purpose funding, Proposition 30 specifies that EPA funds may not be used for administrative salaries or benefits or any other administrative costs.
 From an accounting perspective, EPA revenue and expenditures must be coded separately (under resource code 1400, created specifically for EPA funds) and from an operational perspective, governing boards must determine the use of EPA funds at an open public meeting.
 This determination must occur annually.